xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreChainOfResponsibility/README.md

 - The Chain of Responsibility pattern can be used to create a chain of handlers, each responsible for a specific action.

-- Each handler performs its specific action and then passes the request to the next handler in the chain.
+- Each handler performs its specific action and then optionally passes the request to the next handler in the chain.

 - This enables a clear separation of concerns and allows for flexibility to add, remove, or reorder the handlers in the chain.